cpp-for-yourself/lectures-and-homeworks/lectures/error_handling.md

 # Disclaimer

-This is definitely *not* a one-size-fits-all topic.
+Jokes aside, this is definitely *not* a one-size-fits-all topic.
 C++ is huge, powerful, and used across every domain imaginable for a long-long time.

 *My* perspective comes from domains like robotics and automotive—where predictability and safety are of highest importance.
 What works for us may not work for everyone.